-This chapter challenges three important myths in the debate about terrorism. been prominent in the official debate after major terrorist attacks, as for example 11th September 2001 in the USA and 22nd July 2011 in Norway.
+This chapter challenges three important myths in the debate about terrorism.
+Each has been prominent in the official debate after major terrorist attacks, as for example 11th September 2001 in the USA and 22nd July 2011 in Norway.
 There is an understandable tendency to see terrorism first and foremost as evil.
 The American President George Bush used the word ‘evil’ frequently after 11th September and put a lot of effort into explaining why the terrorists hate democracy and freedom.5 Milder versions of this also followed the attacks in Madrid, London, Paris, Brussels and Oslo.
-The problem is not that this is incorrect, but that it carries a danger of other explanations.
+The problem is not that this is incorrect, but that it carries a danger of crowding out other explanations.
 Nevertheless, it raises an important question: Given that terrorist activity is more or less universally seen as evil, how do terrorists justify their actions?6

 (Page 252)

 Another widespread tendency is to explain – or explain away – terrorism as the actions of madmen.
-This is often an important element in ‘lone wolf’ terrorism. of these terrorists are of unsound mind or psychotic as determined from a medical or a judicial point of view.
+This is often an important element in ‘lone wolf’ terrorism.
+Some of these terrorists are indeed of unsound mind, or psychotic as determined from a medical or a judicial point of view.
 This is also expanded on in literature, for example by Dostoevsky, Turgenjev and Conrad.7 In non-fiction, the British historians Roger Griffin and Michael Burleigh emphasise this point of view in their analysis of terrorism.8 Again, an overworked simplification points out an important question: Why do some people choose to support or take part in terrorism?9

 The third widespread but largely misleading assertion is connected to terrorism as a social phenomenon.
 This is based on the premise that terrorism is caused directly by poverty, oppression and low educational levels, or by certain types of religion (or lack of religion).
-Such structural explanations have been very prominent in both political science and politics and are often associated with attempts to explain political violence more generally (particularly rebellion and civil war).10 But because both ‘terrorism’ and ‘civil war’ are terms which cover many different types of conflict, with several phases of gradual escalation, structural explanations alone give at best only a limited contribution to the debate.
-At worst, they are directly misleading.11 Nevertheless, this debate does light on important questions about how certain political and social circumstances – for example lack of democracy, weak states, rapid modernisation, social injustice and extreme ideologies – make it more likely that some will turn to terrorism.
+Such structural explanations have been very prominent in both political science and politics, and are often associated with attempts to explain political violence more generally (particularly rebellion and civil war).10 But because both ‘terrorism’ and ‘civil war’ are terms which cover many different types of conflict, with several phases of gradual escalation, structural explanations alone give at best only a limited contribution to the debate.
+At worst, they are directly misleading.11 Nevertheless, this debate does shed some light on important questions about how certain political and social circumstances – for example lack of democracy, weak states, rapid modernisation, social injustice and extreme ideologies – can make it more likely that some activists will turn to terrorism.
 Researchers generally distinguish between underlying circumstances, circumstances which bring about terrorism and circumstances which make it easier to keep a terrorist campaign going once it has started.12

 The alternative is to consider terrorism primarily as a tool, rather than as a syndrome or a symptom of insanity.
 Although many studies have seen terrorism as an expression of evil, madness or social crisis, it has become more and more usual among researchers to consider terrorism as one of several